ETMC-Exponenta/COVID-19-simulator/README.md

 ## Description :gb:

-The model allows a qualitative assessment of the effect of people movement and also quarantine on the spread of coronavirus infection.
+The model allows a qualitative assessment of the effect of people movement and also quarantine on the spread of infections.

 The dynamics of the movement of people and the spread of infection was done in Simulink and Stateflow, the processing of results and visualization were done in MATLAB.

 ## Requirements

-* MATLAB R2020a
+* MATLAB R2020a/b
 * Simulink
 * Stateflow
 * Simulink Coder (optional)